plkemp/syslib_2023/README.md

 - to use a database type "use databasename;"

 - to create a table type a command like this

 "create table tablename

-(id int unsigned not null auto_increment, variablename varchar(150) not null, variablename varchar(150) not null, variable date not null, primary key (id)
+(id int unsigned not null auto_increment,

+variablename varchar(150) not null,

+variablename varchar(150) not null,

+variable date not null,

+primary key (id)

 );"

+- to add records to a table type a command similar to this

+"insert into table name (variablename1, variablename2, variablename3) values

+('variable1', 'varialble2', 'varialble3');

+- to display table information type a command like this

+"select * from tablename;